jaxsonpd/RTOS-Fitness-Monitor/docs/fitness-monitor-v2-spec.md

 2. Pushing the RESET button on the TIVA board should restart the program and return any stored step, distance, timer and goal values to their default values.

    2.1.
-The default step count, speed, energy, distance and stopwatch time values are zero

-   2.2.
-The default goal value is 1,000 steps
+The default step count, speed, energy, distance and stopwatch time values are zero.
+The default goal value is 1,000 steps.

-   2.3.
 The default prompt to move value is 100 seconds

 3. At startup the OLED board should display the number of steps counted since the last reset or power cycle.